ansible/ansible-navigator/.github/CONTRIBUTING.md

 After cloning the repository, all we need is to install ansible-navigator from the source.
 Use the following command in workspace (root folder of navigator).
-This will install all the required dependencies for testing the local changes.
+This will install package in editable/development mode, along with its additional dependencies required for testing.

 ```shell-session
 pip install -e .\[test]